AJarombek/jarombek-com-infrastructure/git-key/README.md

 ### Overview

-Terraform module for creating SSH keys.
+Terraform module for creating SSH keys used for cloning private repositories from GitHub.
 This module could easily be strictly Bash, but for consistency its wrapped in Terraform.

 ```bash
 terraform init